toptal/picasso/README.md

 Changes in peer dependencies, breaking changes in component API or behavior, supported NodeJS version, result in major releases.

-Changes in dev dependencies and component HTML structure are not considered as breaking changes and result in minor or patch releases.
+Changes in dev dependencies, component HTML structure, or visual changes are not considered as breaking changes and result in minor or patch releases.

 ## Running storybook